 Taxicab drivers in Minneapolis will be forced to accept credit cards, but they won’t have any way to pass costly fees onto their customers.

-On an 11-2 vote, the City Council voted that by June 1, every cab operating in Minneapolis must have a credit card machine installed and its driver cannot turn down passengers wishing to use a credit card.
+On an 11–2 vote, the City Council voted that by June 1, every cab operating in Minneapolis must have a credit card machine installed and its driver cannot turn down passengers wishing to use plastic.

 Council Member Gary Schiff authored the ordinance, saying it puts Minneapolis in line with other big cities and serves both residents and visitors who might find themselves in a pinch when looking for transportation but have no cash.

 But taxicab drivers say they’re being forced into public service at their own cost.
 The city regulates how much they can charge for a fare using a taxicab cost index adopted in 2009.
 That index uses a number of cost factors like fuel, maintenance cost of living licensing fees.